- Protect the confidentiality of authorized employee business communications;

 - Copyrighted material will be treated in accordance with applicable law;

-- The Library Director is authorized to monitor all computer use, including reading, retrieval, and disclosure of all Internet usage and e-mail messages for any lawful purpose, including insuring staff compliance with this policy.
-In the Director’s absence, the Assistant Library Director is granted the same authority in instances where timeliness requires immediate action;
+- The Library Director is authorized to monitor all computer use, including reading, retrieval, and disclosure of all Internet usage and email messages for any lawful purpose, including ensuring staff compliance with this policy.
+In the Director’s absence, the Division Head for Support Services and the Division Head for Public Services are granted the same authority in instances where timeliness requires immediate action;

 - Library employees, except as provided above, are not permitted to monitor, read, retrieve or disclose other Library employee’s e-mail messages without their consent;